-Philip Kastrup was born 1983 in Duisburg and started nine years ago as a trainee at thyssenkrupp.
+Philip Kastrup started as a trainee at thyssenkrupp years ago.
 Today he is Head of HR Development at thyssenkrupp Camshafts - and responsible for 3,200 employees.

 Children of the Ruhr area – “Ruhrpottkinder” – are renowned for being open and direct.
 They laugh a lot, also at crude jokes, are sociable and love soccer.
 Philip Kastrup is one of them.
 He was born in 1983 in Duisburg and – untypically for someone from the Ruhr – is a member of FC Cologne football club.
 But it’s not just his support for a non-Ruhr team that sets him apart – his career has also taken an unusual turn.
 Today Kastrup is Head of HR Development for BU Camshafts at thyssenkrupp in Ilsenburg, having started as a trainee in Essen in 2009.